Delong-liu-bupt/Word4Per/README.md

 # Word for Person: Zero-shot Composed Person Retrieval (Word4Per)
-Word4Per is an innovative framework for Zero-Shot Composed Person Retrieval (ZS-CPR), integrating visual and textual information for enhanced person identification.
+Word4Per is an innovative framework for Zero-Shot Composed Person Retrieval (ZS-CPR), integrating visual and textual information for enhancing person identification.
 This repository includes the Word4Per code and the Image-Text Composed Person Retrieval (ITCPR) dataset, offering new tools for research in security and social applications.
 ### News
 * [2023.11.16] Repo is created.
 Code and Dataset will come soon.
-* [2023.11.25] The TICPR dataset is now publicly available for download.
+* [2023.11.25] The ITCPR dataset is now publicly available for download.